Palestinians in Gaza struggle to follow Israeli evacuation order and face dire water shortage

 The U.S. and Israel’s other allies have pledged ironclad support for the war on Hamas.
 The European Union’s foreign policy chief, however, said Saturday that the Israeli military needed to give people more time to leave northern Gaza.

-Josep Borrell welcomed the evacuation order but said, “You cannot move such a volume of people in (a) short period of time,” noting a lack of shelters and transportation.
+“You cannot move such a volume of people in (a) short period of time,” Josep Borrell said.

-Hamas’ media office said airstrikes hit cars in three locations as they headed south from Gaza City, killing 70 people.
-There was no comment from the Israeli military.

 Krauss reported from Jerusalem.
 Associated Press writers Isabel DeBre and Julia Frankel in Jerusalem, Samya Kullab in Baghdad, Samy Magdy in Cairo, Ashraf Sweilam in El-Arish, Egypt, Kareem Chehayeb in Beirut and Matthew Lee in Riyadh contributed to this report.